huntr-co/huntr-api-docs/source/index.html.md

 Parameter | Default | Description
 --------- | ------- | -----------
-limit | 100 | Defines the maximum number of employers to return next | none | If set, returns the next set of results after the object id provided
+`limit` | 100 | Defines the maximum number of employers to return `isPartner` | none | Set this parameter to `true` if you want to retrieve only your employers marked as partners `next` | none | If set, returns the next set of results after the object id provided

 # Events (Deprecated)